 In addition to academic work, I write more accessible publications, such as blogs, columns and popular articles.
 Writing to me is a way to make sense of what I see and do.
 During my brief career as a communications officer I learned to write for a wider audience.

 In addition to non-fiction, a dream is to put academic insights into fictional stories.
-Me and my partner Remco created three children’s books: One about leaving and saying goodbye to loved ones, one about staying in touch from a distance and the desire to move, and one about the adventures and risks of a journey.
-These animal stories about Mouse and Hare, originally intended as presents for our dear nephews, are full of references to migration patterns.
-I would love to make them accessible to a wider audience of young children!
+Me and my partner Remco created three children’s books for our dear nephews and children of friends: One about leaving and saying goodbye to loved ones, one about staying in touch from a distance and the desire to move, and one about the adventures and risks of a journey.
+These animal stories about Mouse and Hare are full of references to migration patterns.
+My secret dream is to get these books published!